-In March 1986, sixty teachers from six departments of the New Haven Public Schools became Fellows of the Yale-New Haven Teachers Institute to prepare new curricular materials for school courses.
-One-third of these teachers were participating in the Institute for the first time.
+In March 1987, sixty-three teachers from six departments of the New Haven Public Schools became Fellows of the Yale-New Haven Teachers institute to prepare new curricular materials for school courses.
+Almost one-half of these teachers were participating in the Institute for the first time.
 Established in 1978, the Institute is a partnership of Yale University and the New Haven Public Schools, designed to strengthen teaching and improve learning of the humanities and the sciences in our community's middle and high schools.
 Through the Institute, Yale faculty members and school teachers join in a collegial relationship.
 The Institute is also an interschool and interdisciplinary forum for teachers to work together on new curricula.
 The Institute has repeatedly received national recognition as a pioneering and successful model of university-school collaboration that integrates curriculum development with intellectual renewal for teachers.

 Teachers had primary responsibility for identifying the subjects the Institute would address.
-Between October and December, 1985, Institute Representatives canvassed teachers in each New Haven middle and high school to determine the subjects they would like the Institute to treat.
+Between October and December, 1986, Institute Representatives canvassed teachers in each New Haven middle and high school to determine the subjects they would like the Institute to treat.
 The Institute then circulated descriptions of seminars that addressed teachers' interests.
 In applying to the Institute, teachers described unit topics on which they proposed to work and the relationship of these topics to Institute seminars and to courses they would teach in the coming school year.
-Six seminars were organized, reflecting the principal themes of the Fellows' proposals.
-The seminar entitled "Engineering and Science at Work: Generation of Electricity by Coal Combustion and Nuclear Fission" was led by Charles A. Walker, Professor Emeritus of Chemical Engineering.
+Six seminars were organized, corresponding to the principal themes of the Fellows' proposals.
+The seminar entitled "Epic, Romance, and the American Dream" was led by Traugott Lawler, Professor of English.
 Between March and August, Fellows participated in seminar meetings, researched their topics, and attended a series of lectures by Yale faculty members.

 The curriculum units Fellows wrote are their own; they are presented in six volumes, one for each seminar.
-A list of the fifty-seven volumes of Institute units published between 1978 and 1986 appears on the following pages.
-Guides to each year's units and a topical index of all 463 units are available from the Institute.
+A list of the sixty-three volumes of Institute units published between 1978 and 1987 appears on the following pages.
+Guides to each year's units, a topical index of all 517 units, and reference lists of the units in relation to school curricula are available from the Institute.
 The units that follow contain four elements: objectives, teaching strategies, sample lessons and classroom activities, and lists of resources for teachers and students.
 They are intended primarily for the use of Institute Fellows and their colleagues who teach in New Haven.
-We hope they will be of interest also to colleagues in other communities.

-The 1986 Institute was supported by grants from the Harlan E. Anderson Foundation, The Bay Foundation, The Carnegie Corporation of New York, The College Board, The Connecticut Bank and Trust Company, The Ford Foundation, The National Endowment for the Humanities, The New Haven Foundation, The Anne S. Richardson Fund, Atlantic Richfield Foundation, The Rockefeller Foundation, and Xerox Foundation.
+The 1987 Institute was supported by grants from The Bay Foundation, The Carnegie Corporation of New York, The College Board, The Connecticut Bank and Trust Company, The Ford Foundation, The National Endowment for the Humanities, The New Haven Foundation, and The Rockefeller Foundation.
 The materials presented here do not necessarily reflect the views of the funding agencies.